pnsaeta/p064/docs/FO-FourierSeries.md

     }
 \\]

 What does this look like?
 To get some idea, we can truncate the infinite sum at a finite number of terms and get a sense for how it is converging.
-We can use the following bit of Python code to great a plot:
+We can use the following bit of Python code to create a plot:

 ~~~~ python
 t = np.linspace(-0.5,0.5,341)